High-Perceptual Quality JPEG Decoding via Posterior Sampling: Experiments

 {\bf Perceptual quality \& consistency:} Following the trends shown on FFHQ-128, Ours-P creates consistent reconstructions across a wide range of QFs similarly to Bahat's, but with much improved perceptual quality.

-When comparing to QGAC and SwinIR we see a predictable result -- the regression models achieves the worst perceptual quality and QGAC-GAN model shows better results compared to Bahat's model, but they all fail to generate consistent reconstructions.
+When comparing to QGAC, SwinIR and FBCNN we see a predictable result -- the regression models achieves the worst perceptual quality and QGAC-GAN model shows better results compared to Bahat's model, but they all fail to generate consistent reconstructions.
+This is a direct result of the perception-distortion tradeoff~\cite{PerceptionDistortionTradeoff2018blau} as also manifested in the PSNR results.

-While QGAC and SwinIR are not trained to minimize an MSE loss, they achieve SoTA results in terms of PSNR on JPEG reconstruction, hence, they could be seen as a compelling MMSE estimator candidates.
+While QGAC, SwinIR and FBCNN are not trained to minimize an MSE loss, they achieve SoTA results in terms of PSNR on JPEG reconstruction, hence, they could be seen as a compelling MMSE estimator candidates.
 As such, they should have near-perfect consistency following \autoref{thm:mmse}, but clearly this is not the case.
 Similarly to the experiments shown in \Cref{sec:experiments-results-ffhq} on Ours-A and Ours\=/MSE, it seems that explicit supervision on the consistency of the reconstructed images, or enforcing it via the architecture, is necessary to achieve consistent results.

-{\bf Stochasticity:} As seen in \autoref{fig:ffhq_zoom}, our method creates stochastic results on simpler images such as faces with only the first-moment regularization.
-However, as mentioned in \Cref{sec:practice.train}, general content images are more challenging, and our model struggles to generate visually meaningful variations.
-To alleviate this, we add a new second-moment penalty, and show in \Cref{sec:ablation} how this increases the per-pixel variance without degrading the perceptual quality or the consistency of the generated images.